 Finally,”Posting and sponsoring jobs and being a Featured Employer” rounds out the top five.
 This focuses on how recruiters can post jobs or sponsor jobs on Indeed, serving as an employer’s guide to gaining the most visibility for both their companies and available positions.

 Learning advanced techniques for sourcing using Indeed’s resume database is a priority

 However, we also see a course from the “Source” module — and it’s pretty popular.
 That’s “How to find top talent using Indeed Resume,” which lands in second place.
 It teaches recruiters advanced tactics for getting the most of our resume database.

 So it’s clear that learning how to best attract candidates is the number one priority for most recruiters on Indeed Academy — and given today’s tight hiring market, no wonder!
-However, once those essentials are mastered we find recruiters spending time on learning how to use Indeed performance data or specialized services such as Indeed Prime.
+However, once those essentials are mastered we find recruiters spending time on learning how to use Indeed performance data or specialized services such as Seen by Indeed.

 Health care, tech, and staffing industries use Indeed Academy most

 Indeed Academy is particularly popular among those who work in the health care, tech, and staffing industries.

 Those who work in health care are the largest percentage to sign up and graduate on Indeed Academy.
 Of course, the health-care industry is both a massive employer — it is expected to contribute one-fifth of all new jobs by 2020 — and one experiencing acute shortages, especially when it comes to nursing roles.

 Tech may employ fewer people than health care, but it is also a field in which demand outweighs supply and recruiters struggle to get noticed by tech candidates, as many have competing job offers.
 The tech hiring process can also be very lengthy, taking on average 4.5 weeks to fill a staff-level role.